-- Help with difficult decisions – Hospice helps families make tough choices that impact the patient’s condition and quality of life—for example, whether or not to give antibiotics for a recurring infection.
+- Help with difficult decisions – Hospice helps families make tough choices that impact the patient’s condition and quality of life—for example, whether to give antibiotics for a recurring infection.

 - A VITAS nurse by phone 24/7 – Even the most experienced caregivers will have questions and concerns.
 With Telecare®, they don’t have to wonder, worry or wait for an answer.
-After hours, Telecare provides trained hospice clinicians around the clock to answer questions or dispatch a member of the team to the bedside.
+After hours, Telecare provides trained hospice clinicians around the clock to answer questions or dispatch a member of the team to the bedside, if necessary.

-- Emotional and spiritual assistance – Hospice meets the needs of loved ones along with those of the patient.
+- Emotional and spiritual assistance – Hospice meets the needs of patients and their family caregivers.

-- Financial assistance – Although hospice services are covered by Medicare, Medicaid/Medi-Cal and private insurers, families may have other financial concerns brought about by their loved one’s extensive illness.
-Social workers can assist families with financial planning and finding financial assistance during hospice care.
-After a death, they can help grieving families find additional financial assistance through human services, if needed.
+- Financial assistance – Although hospice services are covered by Medicare, Medicaid/Medi-Cal and private insurers, families may have other financial concerns that arise from a loved one’s extensive illness.
+Social workers can assist families with financial planning and financial assistance during hospice care.
+After a death, they can help grieving families find additional financial assistance through human service agencies, if needed.